 In the old variation, it’s called the antique cushion mine cut, this shape has been around since the 1700s and has 58 to 64 facets.
 It has a softer look than round and princess cuts, featuring a rectangular shape with rounded sides.

 Although not as sparkling as the round cut, the cushion cut has a more prominent fire, flashing with colorful rays.
 Because of that, this cut works great for colored gemstones.
 It is practical, too – you won’t catch clothing or objects with sharp edges.

 The cushion cut is best for brides who adore the vintage style.
 If you have a cushion cut engagement ring, you likely are feminine, kind, and humble.
 You are sensible, loyal to your loved ones, and don’t have to scream out loud to get noticed.

 Shop our collection of cushion cut diamonds rings.

 Oval Cut: Contemporary Classic

 This cut has the same facet number as the round cut, but a different, elongated shape.
-It gained popularity in the ‘60s and has been a serious competition to classic cuts since.
+It gained popularity in the ‘60s and has been serious competition to classic cuts since.
 Firstly, the oval shape makes the diamond look bigger.
 Secondly, it is just as good at masking clarity and color imperfections as the round cut.
 Thirdly, your fingers will appear slimmer with an oval cut.
 Be aware of the bow-tie effect – all oval cut diamonds have some light leakage due to uneven light distribution.
 However, each bow tie is different and can be beautiful, too.

 If you wear an oval cut engagement ring, you are a genuine trendsetter.
-You like to turn heads and size does matter for you.
+You like to turn heads and size does matter to you.
 Sophisticated yet remarkable, this is a choice for someone bold and adventurous.
 However, you also pay tribute to eternal values, respecting family traditions, and being a faithful person.